authelia/authelia/docs/configuration/authentication/ldap.md

 ## Refresh Interval

-This setting takes a [duration notation](../index.md#duration-notation-format) that sets the frequency for how often Authelia contacts the backend to verify the user still exists and that the groups stored in the session are up to date.
+This setting takes a [duration notation](../index.md#duration-notation-format) that sets the max frequency for how often Authelia contacts the backend to verify the user still exists and that the groups stored in the session are up to date.
 This allows us to destroy sessions when the user no longer matches the user_filter, or deny access to resources as they are removed from groups.